 3 p.m. (if you’re lucky)

 Mission Street and its parallel sister street, Valencia, boast stores as quirky and eclectic as their residents.
 Paxton Gate dubbed an ethical taxidermy sells occult oddities and botanical treasures.
 The Pirate Supply Store may sound like one you’d just walk by.
 However, with hidden floorboards to discover and “mermaid bait” signs I’m sure you can find some booty to leave with.
 Proceeds from the store benefit community writing workshops for kids in the city.
+Visit Electric Blanket for all that is San Francisco squeezed into a store.
+Vintage clothing and books are organized by color creating a cheerful rainbow effect.
 Take a stroll down Clarion Alley connecting Mission and Valencia between 17th and 18th street.
 Trust me.
 It’s not sketchy.
 Well, it was before the sketches got painted in.
 Murals charged with socially engaged themes make this alley one you’ll actually want to go down.

 A late lunch at Little Chihuahua is just what you need after all that exploring.
 You have to try the black bean and fried plantain burrito.
 You’re in the Mission.
 Burritos all day, everyday.
 The fried plantains add a subtle sweetness to balance the smoky chile salsa.
 I'm not sure why I haven't seen this anywhere else before!
 Like the name suggests, it’s a little place with a small menu and limited seating.
 Luckily, burritos are great for on the go.
 And, just in time for sunset too.